Hexamethylenetetramine

-Hexamethylenetetramine, also known as methenamine, hexamine, or urotropin, is a heterocyclic organic compound with the formula (CH2)6N4.
-This white crystalline compound is highly soluble in water and polar organic solvents.
-It has a cage-like structure similar to adamantane.
+Hexamethylenetetramine (HMTA), also known as 1,3,5,7-tetraazaadamantane, is a heterocyclic organic compound with diverse applications.
+It has the chemical formula (CH2)6N4 and is a white crystalline compound that is highly soluble in water and polar organic solvents.
 It is useful in the synthesis of other organic compounds, including plastics, pharmaceuticals, and rubber additives.
-It sublimes in vacuum at 280 °C.
+The compound is also used medically for certain conditions.
+It sublimes in vacuum at 280 °C. It has a tetrahedral cage-like structure similar to adamantane.
+The four vertices are occupied by nitrogen atoms, which are linked by methylene groups.
+Although the molecular shape defines a cage, no void space is available at the interior.

 Synthesis, structure, reactivity

 Hexamethylenetetramine was discovered by Aleksandr Butlerov in 1859.

 It is prepared industrially by combining formaldehyde and ammonia:

-The reaction can be conducted in gas phase and in solution.

-The molecule has a tetrahedral cage-like structure, similar to adamantane.
-Four vertices are occupied by nitrogen atoms, which are linked by methylene groups.
-Although the molecular shape defines a cage, no void space is available at the interior for binding other atoms or molecules, unlike crown ethers or larger cryptand structures.

-The molecule behaves like an amine base, undergoing protonation and N-alkylation (e.g. quaternium-15).
+The molecule behaves like an amine base, undergoing protonation and as a ligand.
+N-alkylation with chloroallyl chloride gives quaternium-15).

 Applications

-The dominant use of hexamethylenetetramine is in the production of powdery or liquid preparations of phenolic resins and phenolic resin moulding compounds, where it is added as a hardening component.
-These products are used as binders, e.g. in brake and clutch linings, abrasive products, non-woven textiles, formed parts produced by moulding processes, and fireproof materials.
+The dominant use of hexamethylenetetramine is in the production of solid (powder) or liquid phenolic resins and phenolic resin moulding compounds, in which it is added as a hardening component.
+These products are used as binders, e.g., in brake and clutch linings, abrasives, non-woven textiles, formed parts produced by moulding processes, and fireproof materials.

 Medical uses

+The compound is also used medically as a urinary antiseptic and antibacterial medication under the name methenamine or hexamine.
+It is used as an alternative to antibiotics to prevent urinary tract infections (UTIs) and is sold under the brand names Hiprex, Urex, and Urotropin, among others.

-As the mandelic acid salt (methenamine mandelate) or the hippuric acid salt (methenamine hippurate), it is used for the treatment of urinary tract infection.
+As the mandelic acid salt (methenamine mandelate) or the hippuric acid salt (methenamine hippurate), it is used for the treatment of urinary tract infections.
 In an acidic environment, methenamine is believed to act as an antimicrobial by converting to formaldehyde.
-A systematic review of its use for this purpose in adult women found there was insufficient evidence of benefit and further research is needed.
+A systematic review of its use for this purpose in adult women found there was insufficient evidence of benefit and further research was needed.
 A UK study showed that methenamine is as effective as daily low-dose antibiotics at preventing UTIs among women who experience recurrent UTIs.
 As methenamine is an antiseptic, it may avoid the issue of antibiotic resistance.

 Methenamine acts as an over-the-counter antiperspirant due to the astringent property of formaldehyde.